A Timeline of Vermeer's Life - 1641-1652

 MUSIC

-Nov 29, Claudio Giovanni Monteverdi (76), Italian composer (L'Arianna), dies.
-His importance as a component of the new concerted music characteristic of the early Baroque Era is unquestioned, as is his pre-eminence in the development of the new form of opera that sprang from the combination of music and art in Italian monody.
-His harmonic invention, the freedom and richness of his orchestral accomplishments, and the increased effectiveness in his hands, give him a place of the highest importance in the history of music, and, in particular, of opera.
+Nov.
+29, Claudio Giovanni Monteverdi (76), Italian composer (L'Arianna), dies.
+His importance as a component of the new concerted music characteristic of the early Baroque Era is unquestioned, as is his pre-eminence in the development of the new form of opera that sprang from the combination of music and art in Italian monody, the solo singing/setting of a dramatically conceived melody,.
+His harmonic invention, freedom and richness of his orchestral accomplishments, as well as the increased manual skill, give him a place of the highest importance in the history of music, and, in particular, of opera.

 LITERATURE